 Learning the ins-and-outs of raising two tiny human beings and how to work on little sleep.

 Building hobby projects in PHP (often utilizing Laravel).
 Check out my latest project, Alphonic!

 Where I'm going

 Family will always be my first focus.
-With my son growing up, I will focus on finding opportunities to teach him and encourage his curiosity.
+With my kids growing up, I will focus on finding opportunities to teach them and encourage their curiosity.

 Professionally, I hope to focus more on long-term projects and less on desktop/server support.
 In the meantime, I'm working towards a PMP certification in the near future.

 - Fail fast

 - Underpromise, overdeliver